stassop/ReactNativeTodo/README.md

 ## Testing Async Actions (Redux Thunk)

-Testing async actions requires slightly more work, but is just as simple once you get the basic idea.
+Testing async actions requires slightly more work but is just as simple once you get the basic idea.

 ```javascript
 // actions/index.js